Identifying Information from Observations with Uncertainty and Novelty: Introduction

 Statistical learning theory is primarily concerned with the sample complexity, which is the number of observations required to identify a model from some explicit or implicit set of hypotheses~\citep{shalev-shwartzUnderstandingMachineLearning2014}.
-Sample complexity as a term seems to originate from \cite{hausslerQuantifyingInductiveBias1988} after \cite{valiantTheoryLearnable1984} introduced what \cite{angluinQueriesConceptLearning1988} and \cite{angluinLearningNoisyExamples1988} called and is now popularly known as Probably Approximately Correct (PAC) learning. \cite{valiantTheoryLearnable1984} specified PAC with a polynomial computational complexity constraint and an initial sample size constraint to be polynomial in the hypothesis set's cardinality.
-Before then, the related term ``sample size'' that meets the desired empirical risk minimization was considered in the 1966 work and 1971 English translation of~\cite{vapnikUniformConvergenceRelative2015} that founded VC-Theory.
-The sample size was also included in following complexity analysis works, e.g., \cite{pearlConnectionComplexityCredibility1978a}.
+Sample complexity as a term seems to originate from \citet{hausslerQuantifyingInductiveBias1988} after \citet{valiantTheoryLearnable1984} introduced what \citet{angluinQueriesConceptLearning1988} and \citet{angluinLearningNoisyExamples1988} called and is now popularly known as Probably Approximately Correct (PAC) learning. \citet{valiantTheoryLearnable1984} specified PAC with a polynomial computational complexity constraint and an initial sample size constraint to be polynomial in the hypothesis set's cardinality.
+Before then, the related term ``sample size'' was used for the samples that meet the desired empirical risk minimization considered in the 1966 work of~\citet{vapnikUniformConvergenceRelative2015} and the 1971 English translation that founded VC-Theory.
+The sample size was also included in following complexity analysis works, e.g., \citet{pearlConnectionComplexityCredibility1978a}.
 To better clarify identifiability and sample complexity we formalize these concepts in information-theoretic terms in both algorithmic and probabilistic contexts.
 This results in a more thorough understanding of the information present in the model's description and how that information is expressed via the observations.